Yosemite Valley: Geology

 After the retreat of many of these glaciers, a stand of Ancient Lake Yosemite developed.
 The valley floor owes its flatness to sediment deposited by these stands (the last glaciers in the valley were small and did not remove much old lake sediment).
 The last stand of Lake Yosemite was about 5.5 mi long and was impounded by a terminal moraine near the base of El Capitan.
 It was later filled by sediment, becoming a swampy meadow.

 The parallel Tenaya Canyon and Little Yosemite Canyon glaciers were, at their largest, 2,000 ft deep where they flowed into the Yosemite Valley near the base of Half Dome.
 They also formed Clouds Rest behind Half Dome as an arête.

 Near Glacier Point there are 2,000 ft of mostly glacial sediment with at least six separate sequences of Lake Yosemite sediments.
 Here, huge and highly erosive pre-Wisconsinian glaciers excavated the bedrock valley floor, and much smaller Wisconsinian glaciers deposited glacial debris.

 Ecology

-The biological community on the floor of Yosemite Valley is a diverse one, with more than 400 species of grasses and wildflowers and thousands of species of insects having been identified there.
-At the most general level, the valley can be classified as a dry yellow pine forest with a number of large open meadows.
-Plant and animal species that make up a significant part of this natural community include:
+The biological community of Yosemite Valley is a diverse one.
+The valley can be divided into two regions, the lower mountain forest with hot, dry summers and cool, moist winters where there can be a couple feet of snow fall, and the upper mountain forest with short moist summers and cool wet winters with snow lasting from November through June.

+The animals that make up the community include various birds, mammals, fish, amphibians, reptiles, and insects.
+There are over 142 species of birds, prominently the California Warbler, Western Robin, and the Western Chipping Sparrow.
+There are approximately 90 species of mammals including shrews, bats, mice and rats, squirrels and chipmunks, rabbits, bears, large cats, and foxes.
+Few reptiles and amphibians are in the area due to the altitude.
+There are several animals that are listed as threatened species such as the Sierra Nevada red fox, Wolverine, Sierra Nevada bighorn sheep, and the pacific fisher.